-THE POWER OF COMMUNITY

-"I'VE NEVER BEEN WITH A GROUP OF KIDS MORE ENTHUSIASTIC ABOUT GOING ON A SPONTANEOUS WALK.
-TOGETHER WE WENT MUD SLIDING IN THE SALT MARSH, CAVE HUNTING ON BLUEBERRY HILL, POLAR-BEARING IN FEBRUARY WATERS, AND NIGHT WALKING ALONG THE NECK WITHOUT FLASHLIGHTS.
-THE FERVOR OF MAINE COAST SEMESTER STUDENTS IS SIMPLY ASTOUNDING."

-ELISABETH, Winnetka, IL, The Hotchkiss School Brown University We celebrate the uniqueness of all individuals and we cherish communities as a powerful force for growth and change.
+THE POWER OF COMMUNITY "I've never been with a group of kids more enthusiastic about going on a spontaneous walk.
+Together we went mud sliding in the salt marsh, cave hunting on Blueberry Hill, polar-bearing in February waters, and night walking along the Neck without flashlights.
+The fervor of Maine Coast Semester students is simply astounding." ~Elisabeth, Winnetka, IL - The Hotchkiss School & Brown University We celebrate the uniqueness of all individuals and we cherish communities as a powerful force for growth and change.
 Both on campus and out in the world, Maine Coast Semester students learn to function as part of something bigger than themselves, contributing their efforts toward a shared goal.

-Community on Campus

-Many Maine Coast Semester graduates will tell you they developed the deepest friendships of their lives here.
+Community on Campus Many Maine Coast Semester graduates will tell you they developed the deepest friendships of their lives here.
 Living in a small cabin with other students, working together to chop the wood that warms you and gather the food that sustains you-these experiences create strong bonds of respect and caring.

-OUTDOOR LEADERSHIP

-BACKCOUNTRY EXPEDITIONS

-Guided by outdoor educators and faculty, students immerse in outdoor learning landscapes that include Maine's wildest rivers, northern forests and trails, and rocky coast.
+OUTDOOR LEADERSHIP BACKCOUNTRY EXPEDITIONS Guided by experts and faculty, students are immersed in outdoor learning landscapes that include Maine's wildest rivers, northern forests and trails, and rocky coast.
 Expeditions are 4-5 days, tied to seasons, and appropriate for all skill levels.

-OUTDOOR LIVING SKILLS

-Weekend programming is designed to develop habits of leadership (communication, reading landscapes and weather, respecting place and people) and concrete skills that include wood processing, tying knots, baking over a fire, setting up shelter and sleeping outdoors, and navigating with map and compass.

-WILDERNESS FIRST AID

-Health and safety are a prerequisite for venturing off the beaten path.
-Every Maine Coast Semester student is trained and offically certified in an accredited Wilderness First Aid course, preparing you for back-country living and travel.
+OUTDOOR LIVING SKILLS Weekend programming is designed to develop habits of leadership (communication, reading landscapes and weather, respecting place and people) and concrete skills that include wood processing, tying knots, baking over a fire, setting up shelter, sleeping outdoors, and navigating with map and compass.
+WILDERNESS FIRST AID Health and safety are a prerequisite for venturing off the beaten path.
+Every Maine Coast Semester student is trained and offically certified in an accredited Wilderness First Aid course, preparing you for backcountry living and travel.
+SOLOS One of the most profound experiences we offer is a Solo, the opportunity to spend 48 hours alone on Chewonki Neck.

-SOLOS

-One of the most profound experiences we offer is a Solo, the opportunity to spend 48 hours alone on Chewonki Neck.
 After extensive preparation, Solos are a chance for deep self-reflection and to experience the tranquil peace of the natural world.

-CHALLENGE COURSE TRAINING

-We use our 18-element high-and-low Challenge Course to teach a mix of technical climbing and leadership development skills.
+CHALLENGE COURSE TRAINING We use our 18-element high-and-low Challenge Course to teach a mix of technical climbing and leadership development skills.
 You can learn to climb a mountain, but do you have what it takes to lead a team to the other side?

-Important numbers

-Required course load

-Average number of students per class

-Academic classe offered

-Average number of years' teaching experience per faculty member

-Percent of Maine Coast Semester students who go on to 4-year colleges
+Important numbers Required courses Average number of students per class Average number of years' teaching experience per faculty member Percent of Maine Coast Semester students who go on to 4-year colleges Maximum students Faculty plus 35 additional Chewonki support staff Percent of faculty holding an advanced degree, or pursuing a

-45 Students maximum per semester

-Faculty plus 35 additional Chewonki support staff

-Percent of faculty hold an advanced degree, or are pursuing a graduate degree

 Expectations for academic work in and out of the classroom are high.
 On average, our students have three to four hours of engaging "homework" each day, with significant reading, problem sets, or writing, depending on the class.

-"I SAW MY ADVISOR ALL THE TIME-

-IN WEEKLY MEETINGS, AT MEALS,

-DURING WORK PROGRAM, ON

-WILDERNESS TRIPS, AROUND

-CAMPUS-AND THEY GAVE ME TONS

-OF HELPFUL ADVICE ABOUT HOW

-TO BALANCE MY SCHOOLWORK

-WITH EVERYTHING ELSE CHEWONKI

-HAS TO OFFER."
+"I saw my advisor all the time-in weekly meetings, at meals, during work program, on wilderness trips, around campus and they gave me tons of helpful advice about how to balance my schoolwork with everything else Chewonki has to offer."

-ADRIANE, Wiscasset, ME, Wiscasset High School Bowdoin College
+~Adriane, Wiscasset, ME - Wiscasset High School & Bowdoin College

 Class options

-Required course

-All classes are taught at the Honors or AP level
+All classes are taught at the Honors or AP level Required course

-Science Natural History and Ecology of the Maine Coast

-English Literature and the Land
+Science Natural History and Ecology of the Maine Coast ••••••••••••••••••••••• English Literature and the Land

-History/Social Science
+••••••••••••••••••••••••••••••

-U.S. History AP® U.S. History
+History/Social U.S. History

-Mathematics
+Science

-Algebra II Precalculus Intro to Calculus AP® Calculus AB AP® Calculus BC
+Algebra II Precalculus Mathematics Intro to Calculus AP® Calculus AB AP® Calculus BC

-World Languages

-French: Intermediate, Advanced Spanish: Intermediate, Advanced
+French: Intermediate World Advanced Languages

-Studio Arts
+Advanced

-Art and the Natural World
+Studio Arts Art and the Natural World

+............